greembow/google_classroom_assignment_list/README.md

 # google_classroom_assignment_list
-Badly written by greembow in less than a day

----
 Hi, this is a simple program written in python to use the google classroom api to list out your assignments.
 Missing assignments are listed in big, scary red as well as have a prefix of `Late:` so they can be copied and pasted into something from your terminal.

 ## Installation: